riven314/riven314.github.io/_posts/2020-06-10-netizen_style_commenting.md

 ## 3.1.
 Capturing Diversity with Latent Dirichlet Allocation
 $w_{style}$ is a distribution of words and such distribution is estimated by a model called Latent Dirichlet Allocation.
 It is a traditional machine learning model that could do unsupervised clustering and corpus generation.
 It is modelling the generative process of a corpus (recall that a corpus is a collection of documents).

+The generative process of one corpus from a LDA model can best be summarized by the following diagram:

+<<INSERT DIAGRAM>>

 Due to limited length, I can't dive too deep on LDA model.
 There are many blogposts and videos explaining LDA.
 For details, you could refer to the resources I attached in the reference session.